jubairskv/Namast-React/README.md

   export const componnet
   import {componet} from "./path"

-can i do deafult export with name export both the things
+can i do deafult export with name export both the things in same component?